mik284/elixir_learning/abstractions/readme.md

 >> NOTE You may think that abstractions like MapSet are something like user-defined types.
 Although there are many similarities, module-based abstractions aren’t proper data types.
 Instead, they’re implemented by composing built-in data types.
-For example, a MapSet instance is also a map, which you can verify by invoking is_map(MapSet.new())
+For example, a MapSet instance is also a map, which you can verify by invoking is_map(MapSet.new()).

+## Basic abstraction
+The basic version of the to-do list will support the following features:
+* Creating a new data abstraction
+* Adding new entries
+* Querying the abstraction